smellslikeml/BRAD/README.md

-# Convolutional Autoencoders for Anomaly Detection to Reduce Bandwidth in Streaming Video
+# BRAD: Bandwidth Reduction with Anomaly Detection

 Modern compression techniques leverage a learned representation over an image distribution to more efficiently encode redundant spatial context for a sample.
 Video content is also generally redundant in time.